Lithuania: Ethnic groups and languages

 Ethnic Lithuanians make up about 80% of the country's population.
 In 2024, 82.6% of residents were ethnic Lithuanians.
 Several sizeable minorities exist, such as Poles (6.3%), Russians (5.0%), Belarusians (2.1%) and Ukrainians (1.7%).
 Poles in Lithuania are the largest minority, concentrated in southeast Lithuania (the Vilnius Region), constituting majority in Šalčininkai (76.3%) and Vilnius District Municipality (46.8%).
 Russians in Lithuania are the second largest minority, concentrated in Visaginas (47.4%), Zarasai District Municipality (17.2%) and Klaipėda (16%).
-About 2,250 Roma live in Lithuania, mostly in Vilnius, Kaunas and Panevėžys; their organizations are supported by the National Minority and Emigration Department.
+About 2,250 Roma live in Lithuania, mostly in Vilnius, Kaunas and Panevėžys; their organisations are supported by the National Minority and Emigration Department.
 For centuries, Tatar and Karaite communities have lived in Lithuania.
 In 2021, there were around 2,150 registered Tatars and 196 Karaites in the country.

 The official language is Lithuanian, but in some areas there is a significant presence of minority languages such as Polish, Russian, Belarusian and Ukrainian.
 The greatest presence of minorities and the use of these languages are in Šalčininkai, Visaginas, and Vilnius District.
 In 1941, the Jewish population reached its peak at approximately 250,000 people, making up about 10% of the population.
 Today, however, it has dwindled to a very small number.
 Yiddish is spoken by members of the tiny remaining Jewish community.
 The state laws guarantee education in minority languages, and there are numerous publicly funded schools in the areas populated by minorities, with Polish as the language of instruction being the most widely available.

 According to the survey carried out within the framework of the Lithuanian census of 2021, 85.33% of the population speaks Lithuanian as their native language, 6.8% are native speakers of Russian and 5.1% of Polish.
-As of 2021, 60.6% of residents speak Russian as a foreign language, 31.1% – English, 10.5% – Lithuanian, 8% – German, 7.9% – Polish, 1.9% – French, 2.6% – various others.
+As of 2021, 60.6% of residents speak Russian as a foreign language, 31.1% English, 10.5% Lithuanian, 8% German, 7.9% Polish, 1.9% French, and 2.6% other languages.
 Most schools teach English as the first foreign language, but students may also study German, French and Spanish; Russian is available as a second foreign language.
 Around 85% of upper secondary school students were studying English in 2022, and around 80% of people in the 15-19 age group reported knowing English in 2011.